 All of this brings me to hiring a professional.
 If keeping your web work in-house or dealing with flakey freelance web designers isn’t working for you, it may be worth looking into bringing in the experts.
 They’ll not only keep the project moving forward, but they’ll add their professional experience and proficiency to the project.

-That’s almost 2 decades of website design experience!
+That’s 2 decades of website design experience!
 We’ve learned a lot and know how to help your company.

 Technologies come and go but our vision of turning websites into a full-time sales machines has stayed the same.